Callifrey/AnimeFaceGeneration/README.md

 #### Notice:

 - Generator and Discriminator use Batch Normalization and ReLU activation function in all Linear / Conv/ Transpose Conv blocks.
-- Use Tanh for last layer of Generaotr, instead of Sigmoid for Discriminator
+- Use Tanh for last layer of Generator, instead of Sigmoid for Discriminator